Published 10 February 2020

 NBN Co (nbn or the Company) was established in 2009 to design, build and operate Australia’s new fast, wholesale local access broadband network.

-Our key objective is to ensure all Australians have access to fast broadband as soon as possible, at affordable prices, and at least cost. nbn is a wholesaler, which means we give Australia’s telephone and internet providers access to the nbn™ broadband access network.
+Our key objective is to connect Australia and bridge the digital divide. nbn is a wholesaler, which means we give Australia’s telephone and internet providers access to the nbn™ broadband access network.
 These providers then sell telephone and internet plans to Australian organisations and the public.

 You can read more about us and our objectives on our website.

-We only collect your personal information when we need it to provide our services or to comply with the law.
-The kinds of information that we collect depends on how you interact with us.
+We only collect your personal information when we need it to provide and improve our services or to comply with the law.
+The kinds of personal information that we collect depends on how you interact with us.
 Here are some examples.

-- When you engage with us directly (including at public events, via telephone, email, our website or on social media): The information you provide, such as your name and your contact details (telephone number and/or email address).
+- When you engage with us directly (including at public events, via telephone, email, our website or on social media): The information you provide, such as your name and your contact details (telephone number and/or email address) and any other personal information you tell us.
 When you attend one of our locations, we may also collect security camera footage of you.

 - When you sign up for updates on the delivery of the nbn™ access network: Your name, street address and email address.